Ferdinand Ritter von Hebra: Life

+Legacy

+Hebra's research was influential in his time, to the extent that "his clinic became the mecca and shifted the centre of dermatology from England and France to Austria", according to the medical historians Walter B. Shelley and John T. Crissey, who describe Hebra as "by far the most important" dermatologist in the 19th century.
+In the early 20th century, medical historian Victor Robinson described Hebra as "the undisputed potentate of Hautkrankheiten [skin diseases]" in his lifetime.

+Hebra was known to his contemporaries as an engaging teacher and interesting speaker, combining both sympathy and satire into his talks.
+He taught many students who went on to be influential dermatologists in their own right, such as Kaposi, Auspitz and Neumann.

 Semmelweis and Hebra

 An early supporter of Ignaz Semmelweis and the editor of a leading Austrian medical journal, Hebra announced Semmelweis's discovery that handwashing with chloride of lime reduces the incidence of puerperal fever in the December 1847 and April 1848 issues of the Viennese medical journal.
 Hebra claimed that Semmelweis's work had a practical significance comparable to that of Edward Jenner's introduction of cowpox inoculations to prevent smallpox.

 Hebra was the only friend who kept in touch with Semmelweis after his departure from Vienna.

 Due to Semmelweis's suffering from severe depression and other mental problems, János Balassa signed a document which committed him to a mental institution.
 On 30 July 1865 Hebra was one of the party who arranged Semmelweis’s fake trip to his “new water-cure hospital”, actually taking the long-time friend into a Viennese asylum for the insane located in the Lazarettgasse (Landes-Irren-Anstalt in der Lazarettgasse).
 On arrival there, Semmelweis guessed what was happening and tried to leave, but he was forcibly subdued by the asylum's guards and died two weeks later from a gangrenous wound which may have been caused by the struggle.